-In setting the budget for 2017/18, the council faced a number of significant financial pressures resulting from reducing central government funding, inflationary and service demand increases and the ongoing impact of the economic position and welfare reform.
+In setting the budget for 2018/19, the council faced a number of significant financial pressures resulting from reducing central government funding, inflationary and service demand increases and the ongoing impact of the economic position and welfare reform.

-The council's Financial Strategy published in October 2017 highlights that the pressure on public finances is expected to continue for the next 5 years.
-Local Government is not one of the Scottish Government's "protected" spend areas within the Scottish Government financial settlements, which means it is likely that ongoing real terms funding reductions will be experienced.
+The council's Financial Strategy published in November 2018 highlighted that the pressure on public finances is expected to continue for the next 5 years.
+Local Government is not one of the "protected" spend areas within the Scottish Government's budget, which means it is likely that ongoing real terms funding reductions will be experienced.

-At the same time demand for services is expected to continue to increase driven by demographic change and policy pressures.
-The Scottish Government settlement for 2018/19 was a further one year settlement though the settlement was better than had been anticipated, particularly as a result of additional funds allocated by the Scottish Government in getting the budget through Parliament.
-It is not clear, due to single year settlement and lack of clarity around the nature of the 2018/19 settlement how the 2018/19 settlement will translate into 2019/20 onwards.
+At the same time demand for services is expected to continue to increase, driven by demographic change and policy pressures.
+The Scottish Government settlement for 2019/20 was a further one year settlement though the settlement was better than had been anticipated, particularly as a result of additional funds allocated by the Scottish Government in getting the budget through Parliament.
+It is not clear, due to single year settlement and lack of clarity around the approval of the 2019/20 settlement how the 2019/20 settlement will translate into future years.